irinikp/mocking-presentation/slides/types.md

 A true mock is a mock that knows how to verify itself.

-**Fake**: A Fake has business behavior.
-You can drive a fake to behave in different ways by giving it different data.
+**Fake**: You can drive a fake to behave in different ways by giving it different data.
 They are usually used for integration testing to simulate other parts of your system.

 An object with limited capabilities (for the purposes of testing), e.g. a fake web service, or an in memory database